 This condition, known as Pica, is rare.
 Fortunately, it’s also pretty easy to resolve.
 Consult with your vet and choose a balanced cat food with all the nutrients they need to thrive.

-How to Stop Your Cat From Chewing Electrical Cords - 12 Ways
+12 Ways to Stop Your Cat From Chewing Electrical Cords

 #1.
 Hide the Cords